< back to all articles

 But what does it all mean?
 How to humanize B2B marketing strategy?
 Here is our take on the matter.

-The first rule of humanizing B2B content: Show empathy.
+The first rule of humanizing B2B content: Show business empathy.

 Your content should be about your customers, not the product.
 You have to add a human element to your marketing strategy.